immcantation/dowser/docs/topics/buildPML.md

 :   `airrClone` object

 seq
-:   sequece column in `airrClone` object
+:   sequence column in `airrClone` object

 sub_model
 :   substitution model to use